rubyaustralia/ruby_au/app/documents/code-of-conduct.markdown

-# Ruby Australia Code of Conduct
+# Ruby Australia's Code of Conduct

 ## Matz is nice, and we are nice.

 In the same way that Matz has written Ruby with a focus on developer happiness, we are focused on community happiness.
 The Australian Ruby community is full of wonderful people from a diverse range of backgrounds, and we want to ensure it remains a welcoming and safe environment to all who wish to be a part of it.

 Whenever we come together as a community, our shared spaces are opportunities to showcase the best of what we can be.
 We are there to support our peers - to build each other up, to accept each other for who they are, and to encourage each other to become the people they want to be.